conda-forge/mne-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `mne` can be installed with:
+Once the `conda-forge` channel has been enabled, `mne, mne-base` can be installed with:

 ```
-conda install mne
+conda install mne mne-base
 ```

 It is possible to list all of the versions of `mne` available on your platform with: